Gum Pain: Causes, Relief, and Treatments

 - Cuts or Abrasions: Gum pain can often be caused by a simple cut or abrasion.
 Braces or other dental hardware such as dentures or retainers can irritate the tissue and cause gum pain.

 - Gum Disease or Infection: Gum pain associated with sensitive or bleeding gums is often caused by gum disease or gum infection.
-The mildest form of gum disease, gingivitis, affects as many as 1 out of 2 Canadians and can cause chronic gum pain and sensitivity.
-If not treated properly by removing plaque from the teeth and below the gum line, gingivitis, can progress to more serious gum infection.
+The mildest form of gum disease gingivitis affects approximately one in two American adults and can cause chronic gum pain and sensitivity.
+If not treated properly by removing plaque from the teeth and around the gum line, gingivitis can progress to more serious gum infection.

 Gum Pain Relief and Treatments

+- Using an anti-gingivitis mouthwash like Crest Pro-Health Multi-Protection Mouthwash every day.
 Other ways to reduce gum pain may include avoiding the use of tobacco, improving your nutrition, or reducing stress in your life.
 These important steps combined with an effective oral hygiene regimen can help bring your gums back to good health.
+Sources: